Know your risk for cervical cancer in three easy steps

 You may drop off your sample where you purchased it, or any other retail location listed above

 4How should I store the collected sample until I drop it off?

 Package the brush in its case, and place in the included specimen bag.
 Store at room temperature, and drop off within 24 hours of sample collection.

 5When will I get my results?

-Your results will be emailed within 72 hours of sample drop off
+Your results will be emailed within 5 business days of sample drop off

 6I do not have an email address - how can I get my results?